29 Jan The Different Types Of Filler

 DR GAV: But it sounds like obviously a lot more invasive procedure with a lot more downtime.

 DR JAYSON: Oh, yeah.
-I see that was one of the main things when we were developing CALIBRE, I wanted something that’s walk-in, walk-out, painless, nobody needs to know about it, you’re back up in action in a short time, as in like back to having sex.
+I see that was one of the main things when we were developing CALIBRE, I wanted something that’s walk-in, walk-out, nobody needs to know about, you’re back up in action in a short time, as in like back to having sex.
 Those were the sort of things that when we were developing the procedure were really important because sure, there was options of surgery with big down time, big risk, big scars, and maybe we’ll talk about that in our next videos about what the options are for length and surgery and those sorts of things.
 But, yeah, the whole idea was cosmetic medicine had moved into that minimally invasive sort of realm and we were doing so much with injectable fillers, mainly for women, and we wanted to see if we could develop that for men.
 And that’s where the CALIBRE procedure came from.

 DR GAV: Beautiful, it’s a big round circle, we’ve come back to CALIBRE and our procedure, so think it’s a great place to maybe end this episode.